alminisl/privateVault/Second Brain/📂Projects/Indes/Redesign.md

 - There is a server which has all the tech stuff

-- [ ] Make a proof of concept
+- [x] Make a proof of concept ✅ 2023-12-29
-	- [ ] Make documentation for the technologies used and then make a POC
+	- [x] Make documentation for the technologies used and then make a POC ✅ 2023-12-29